DanielMcGinn18/RoomOfRequirement/README.md

 This project was part of a larger project to develop a “Marauder’s App,” a joint venture between Tufts School of Engineering and Hogwarts School of Witchcraft and Wizardry

-The LabVIEW code utilizes the Google Cloud Speech-to-Text API to recognize a password.
+This LabVIEW code utilizes the Google Cloud Speech-to-Text API to recognize a password.
 If the correct password is spoken, a MyRio turns a high torque servo to open the door.
 It works like a charm!

+The Marauder's App used to track activities on Tufts Campus can be viewed <a href="https://tuftsmaraudersmap.github.io/">here</a> on google chrome